iforce2d/linuxcnc-gcode-server/README.md

 ## LinuxCNC operator commands

-Currently some of these might only work for a 4 axis setup.
+In addition to plain g-code, you can use the commands below to carry out some common operator actions.
+Note that some of these will be ignored if LinuxCNC is currently running a program.

 #### status
 Returns information about estop/machine status, task mode, axis homed, and work position, eg.: